lammps/lammps/doc/src/compute_tally.rst

 individual atom).
 As in :doc:`compute heat/flux <compute_heat_flux>`,
 compute *heat/flux/tally* calculates a global vector of length 6, where the first 3 components are the :math:`x`, :math:`y`, :math:`z`
-components of the full heat flux vector, and the next 3 components are the corresponding components of just the convective portion of the flux, i.e. the first term in the equation for :math:`\mathbf{Q}`.
+components of the full heat flow vector, and the next 3 components are the corresponding components of just the convective portion of the flow, i.e. the first term in the equation for :math:`\mathbf{Q}`.
 Compute *heat/flux/virial/tally* calculates a global scalar (heat flow) and a per atom 3-element vector